-- In Android Studio's Project window, open app > res > layout > activity_main.xml.
+- In the Project window, open app > res > layout > activity_main.xml.

-- To make more room for the Layout Editor, hide the Project window by selecting View > Tool Windows > Project (or click Project on the left side of Android Studio).
+- To make room for the Layout Editor, hide the Project window.
+To do so, select View > Tool Windows > Project, or just click Project on the left side of the Android Studio screen.

-- If your editor shows the XML source, click the Design tab at the bottom of the window.
+- If your editor shows the XML source, click the Design tab at the top right of the window.

-- Click Show in the Layout Editor toolbar and make sure Show Constraints is checked.
+- Click (View Options) in the Layout Editor toolbar and make sure that Show All Constraints is checked.

 - Make sure Autoconnect is off.
-The tooltip in the toolbar should read Turn On Autoconnect (because it's now off).
+A tooltip in the toolbar displays (Enable Autoconnection to Parent) when Autoconnect is off.

-- Click Default Margins in the toolbar and select 16 (you can still adjust the margin for each view later).
+- Click (Default Margins) in the toolbar and select 16.
+If needed, you can adjust the margins for each view later.

-Your editor should now look as shown in figure 3.
+Your Layout Editor now looks as shown in figure 3.

-For additional information, see the introduction to the Layout Editor.
+For additional information, see Introduction to the Layout Editor.

-The Component Tree window on the bottom-left side shows the layout's hierarchy of views.
+The Component Tree panel on the bottom left shows the layout's hierarchy of views.